YaroslavRomaniuk/Node.JS-Backend-LVL2/4.REST_MongoDB/README.md

 REMARKS:
 1. For both variants open http://localhost:3005/
 2. For both variants write me in pm and I will send you .env file with all credentials
+3. You have possibility to change database from MongoDB to MySQL in .env file